 The Data Protection Act does not prevent school staff from sharing information with relevant agencies, where that information may help to protect a child.

-The school's confidentiality and information-sharing policy is available to parents and pupils on request, and is available on the school website.
+The school's confidentiality and information-sharing policy is available to parents and pupils on request.

 The child's wishes.